jefffhaynes/BinarySerializer/README.md

 ### Debugging ###

-To gain insight into the serialization or deserialization process, the serializer defines a number of events.
-These events can be useful when attempting to troubleshoot when the debugger is insufficient.
+To gain insight into the serialization or deserialization process the serializer defines a number of events.
+These events can be useful when attempting to troubleshoot if the debugger is insufficient (a common problem in declarative frameworks).

 Here is an example implementation of basic tracing for the serialization and deserialization process.